tarantool/doc/doc/contributing/docs/images.rst

     in the context menu (under the three dots).
 The image will be copied to the clipboard.

 #.
-Save it as an image file using any graphic editor, for example, GIMP.
+Paste the image from the clipboard to any graphic editor, for example, GIMP.

+#.
+Remove the Miro logo in the bottom right corner.

+#.
+Export/save the image to PNG.

 Screenshots